storageos/storageos.github.io/_docs/operations/upgrades.md

-StorageOS version upgrades must be planned and executed taking into consideration that data will remain inaccessible during the process.
+StorageOS version upgrades must be planned and executed taking into consideration that data will be inaccessible during the process.
 It is recommended to schedule a maintenance window.

-There are two strategies to upgrade StorageOS for now.
-And both keep data consistency during the upgrade process.
-StorageOS keeps the data in the host where it is running.
+Currently there are two strategies to upgrade StorageOS and both maintain data consistency during the upgrade process.
+StorageOS keeps the data in the hosts where the StorageOS container is running.
 When the new version of StorageOS starts, the volumes from the previous version are available.

 1. Full stop of the cluster
 1. Rolling update